 - Goal-Based Incentives: PEP technology should incentivize the end user, for instance a retail associate or direct selling distributor, based on their goals and progress so far.
 The PEP might show the user a smart notification on their mobile device letting them know they only have to make $100 more in sales this week to receive an airline gift card.
 So what you’re doing is integrating engagement and gamification into the other tools we’ve already discussed.

-- HQ-to-Sales Force Comms: It’s important for HQ to be able to send the sales force new information in an instant – blasts about new policies, practices, products.
-This helps the sales force stay aligned.
-Even across regions and time zones.
+- HQ-to-Sales Force Comms: It’s important for HQ to be able to send the sales force new information in an instant – such as blasts about new policies, practices, products.
+This helps the sales force stay aligned, even across regions and time zones.
 That’s a big advantage over sales enablement.
-Sales enablement generally doesn’t have live communications tools, or doesn’t integrate them into the app the sales force uses.
+Sales enablement generally doesn’t have live communications tools, or doesn’t integrate them into the app used by the sales force.

 Performance Enablement vs. Sales Enablement: What’s Right for You?